NetApp-StorageGRID/varnish/README.md

     port = "443"
 ```

+6. If you encounter performance bottlenecks when using SSL, increasing the workers for hitch either via `/etc/hitch/hitch.conf` or via the command line parameter `--workers` usually helps

-6. Hitch requires a single file containing the concatenation of private key, certificate and CA certificate(s).
+7. Hitch requires a single file containing the concatenation of private key, certificate and CA certificate(s).
 From the certificate and private key used in StorageGRID for the Object Storage endpoint, you can concatenate key, certificate and CA certificates with

 ```
 cat example.key example.crt ca.crt > example.pem